 - half teaspoon ground cumin

-- half of the teaspoon chipotle chile powder
+- half of a teaspoon of chipotle chile powder

 - 2 (12- to 16-ounce) red meat tenderloins, trimmed